 Place wings in a single layer, skin side up, on prepared baking sheet and season with salt and pepper

-Bake the wings for 20 minutes, then remove from oven and pat the wings on both sides with paper towels, transferring to a clean plate; if you used a wire rack you can skip this step and leave the wings on the rack, but flip them over to keep them from sticking; lower oven to 200 degrees
+Bake the wings for 20 minutes, then remove them from the oven and pat the wings on both sides with paper towels, transferring to a clean plate; if you used a wire rack you can skip this step and leave the wings on the rack, but flip them over to keep them from sticking

 While wings are baking, heat the oil in your fryer to 375 degrees